-The adoption of these platforms are part of a move toward greater agility in marketing, giving marketers more flexibility and speed in changing where content is distributed and how it is displayed.
+The adoption of content management systems are part of a move toward greater agility in marketing, giving marketers more flexibility and speed in changing where content is distributed and how it is displayed.

 Headless and hybrid content management systems are software that serves as a repository for textual and other digital content that includes an application programming interface (API) that allows that stored content to be distributed to a variety of platforms.
 “Hybrid” systems have some of the characteristics of headless systems and some of those of “traditional” content management systems.

 Most of the content management systems (CMSs) businesses use today were originally built for a single purpose — delivering content to a desktop web browser.
 Looking closer, WordPress — the open-source platform now used for everything from ecommerce to massive corporate sites and owning 65% of the CMS market — was built in 2003 as a blogging platform, competing with names you rarely hear today outside of a historical discussion.